 City Council appointed a 24 member citizens’ Bond Advisory Committee to recommend projects and they considered over $500 million in identified Capital Improvement Plan projects.
 Five public meetings were held during the process, along with two additional public input meetings.
-The committee’s recommendations were presented to City Council, who selected the final slate of projects being presented to voters.
+The committee’s recommendations were presented to City Council, who selected the final slate of projects that were submitted to the voters.

-What is the estimated property tax impact if the bond program is approved?
+What is the estimated property tax impact of the bond program?